aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/delete-background/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/DeleteWorkbookBackground) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
-The following example shows how to make calls to the Cloud API with cURL.
+You can use the **cURL** command‑line tool (a utility for transferring data with URLs) to access Aspose.Cells web services easily.
+The following example demonstrates how to call the Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}